| Everything was ready, and the world

 preferably, some contact and an informative conversation

+with an actual alien.
 The military wanted to make sure there

 were no aliens there, especially Communist or Iraqi ones,